dax8it/ATJIUJITSU-REAL-NEW/content/pages/prices.md

 ---
 # Monthly Subscriptions

 We make it easy to attend our classes.
 Choose one of our monthly subscription plans to get the most bang for your buck.
-Unlimited classes offered.
 We offer classes from $15 to $27 depending on the program you choose.
 You decide.

 ## Register for classes here: